Maherukh/Reise--Website/README.md

 # Reise--Website
 This website is madeup of HTML/CSS only using the Flexbox in particular.
-In this the major priority is given to the mobile UI and other's revolve around them.
+In this the major priority is given to the mobile UI and other elements revolve around them.